Index > Interface > Menu Process | Previous | Next |

 - Relative Distance Between Consecutive Images: It allows the user to set the relative distance.

-- Use Image Similarity: Uses the image content for pairs matching.
-Matches the n images with most similar content.
+- Use Image Similarity: Uses the image content for pair matching.
+Matches the n images with the most similar content.

 - Maximum Number of Pairs for Each Image Based on Similarity: Maximum number of image pairs with similar image content to be matched.